universal-ctags/ctags/docs/optlib.rst

 at start-up time.
 Which files are loaded at start-up time are very different from Exuberant-ctags.

-At start-up time, Universal-ctags loads files having :file:`.ctags` as a file extension under the following statically defined directories:
+At start-up time, Universal Ctags loads files having :file:`.ctags` as a file extension under the following statically defined directories:

 #. :file:`$XDG_CONFIG_HOME/ctags/`, or :file:`$HOME/.config/ctags/` if `$XDG_CONFIG_HOME` is not defined (on other than ``Windows``)